 Why a Damaraland safari?

-Damaraland’s two main claims on your time are its imposing geology in the southern part of Damaraland and its unique desert-adapted elephant.
-Their bulk being dwarfed only by the vast towering mountains above them!.
+Damaraland’s two main claims on your time are its imposing geology in the southern part and its unique desert-adapted elephant.
+Their bulk being dwarfed only by the vast towering mountains above them!

 - Desert-adapted elephant and rhino

 - The Petrified Forest

 - Twyfelfontein rock engravings